Rochester Institute of Technology of Dubai: Student government

-WRITERS Magazine
+WRITERS magazine

 WRITERS is RIT Dubai's first student-run publication.
-It's an online and print magazine with over a 1000 copies circulated at RIT Dubai and around Dubai Silicon Oasis.
+It's an online and print magazine with over 1000 copies circulated at RIT Dubai and around Dubai Silicon Oasis.
 The WRITERS initiative was started by the RIT Dubai Marketing Club and its purpose was to give a platform to the most opinionated voices of RIT Dubai.
 It's been instrumental in bringing forward key issues that students feel strongly about.
 Issue 1 was released in May 2015 and issue 2 was released in May 2016.

 Issue 2 covers two-time Oscar winner Sharpen Obaid-Chinoy, for her ground-breaking work in making documentary films about issues considered taboo in Pakistan.
 The editor-in-chief for both issues was Mashal Waqar.
 The sub-editors for issue 2 were Dana Osman, Bushra Siddiqui, and Junaid Seraj and Raina Zakir was the designer.

 Sports Club

 The Sports Club participated in the Dubai International Academic City (DIAC) Sports Cup 2013.
 About forty-five students took part in all sporting activities including basketball, volleyball, table tennis, athletics, football, cricket, tennis, squash, badminton and swimming.